gianlazz/Lazztech.Cloud/GianDevNotes.md

 - https://stackoverflow.com/questions/45600943/azure-web-deploy-could-not-find-a-part-of-the-path-d-home-site-wwwroot-bin-ro

 It looks like it may actually be some kind of an issue with the tooling?
 That's what stack overflow is suggesting and that configuring the project to use a different version of the compiler can fix it?

+Weird it works now after stoping and removing the processes.
+Also it's now at http://localhost:8080/api/values Idk exactly what happened there?..